 - Now, add all the sauce ingredients mentioned above in the “For the Sauce” section.
 Mix well.

-- CANCEL the SAUTE function and set the Instant Pot on SAUTE.
+- CANCEL the Pressure cook function and set the Instant Pot on SAUTE.
 Set it on HIGH heat.

 - Simmer the sauce until it thickens.
 Took me about 5-6 mins approximately.
 The sauce should beautifully cling to the chicken but should not drip from the spoon.
 The chicken should be ultra moist but not soggy with runny sauce.